On This Page

 - Bring your own water, as potable water is not available in the park.

 Location and Maps

 - History: Chase Provincial Park is a Class A park encompassing 36,266 hectares and was established on April 11, 2001.
 Chase Provincial Park was first identified for protected area status through the Mackenzie Land and Resource Management Plan process to protect critical habitat for the Chase-Sustut caribou herd.

 - Cultural Heritage: This area is a First Nations traditional use area, for hunting, fishing and gathering.
 There are many traditional trails that were and are currently being used by First Nations groups.

 - Conservation: The park protects critical habitat for the Chase-Sustut caribou herd.
 Excellent example of young mixed boreal forest in transition from Omineca Mountains to Williston Trench.
 Carina and Tomias Lakes have significant lake trout populations, plus Arctic grayling, rainbow trout and bull trout.

 Activities Available at this Park

 There are no developed trails at this park.
-Although there are numerous First Nations, game and local trails that can be accessed to various parts of the park, there is very little information on these.
-Visitors must be self-sufficient and experienced and have backcountry knowledge to travel these trails.
+Visitors must be self-sufficient, experienced and have backcountry knowledge to travel these trails.